$d$-wave Surface Altermagnetism in Centrosymmetric Collinear Antiferromagnets

 An important and largely unexplored question is whether analogous altermagnetic spin splitting can also emerge at the \emph{surfaces} of otherwise $PT$-symmetric AFMs.
 While recent theoretical and materials-driven studies have firmly established altermagnetism in bulk and low-dimensional periodic systems, the role of surfaces, where translational symmetry is explicitly broken, remains poorly understood.
 Recent theoretical work has begun to examine surface electronic structures of intrinsically altermagnetic bulk materials \cite{sattigeri2023altermagnetic}; however, the emergence of altermagnetic spin splitting at the surfaces of bulk $PT$-symmetric AFMs, where altermagnetism is absent in the bulk, has not been established.
 Surface termination inherently breaks inversion symmetry and thus lifts $PT$ even in centrosymmetric \textit{C}- and \textit{G}-type AFMs whose bulk bands are strictly spin-degenerate.
-Unlike relativistic Rashba or Dresselhaus effects, which originate from SOC in noncentrosymmetric crystals \cite{Rashba1960_SovPhysSolidState,Dresselhaus1955_PhysRev}, any surface-induced spin splitting in AFMs would be purely exchange-driven and rooted in the local magnetic environment.
-Whether surface-induced inversion breaking alone is sufficient to generate a symmetry-dictated, momentum-dependent spin polarization analogous to that of bulk altermagnets, or whether additional symmetry constraints remain operative at the surface, therefore remains an open question.
+Unlike relativistic Rashba or Dresselhaus effects, which originate from SOC in noncentrosymmetric crystals \cite{Rashba1960_SovPhysSolidState,Dresselhaus1955_PhysRev}, the surface-induced spin splitting discussed here emerges already in the absence of SOC from the local antiferromagnetic exchange field.
+SOC may subsequently modify the detailed surface electronic structure through spin mixing and additional relativistic splittings, but it is not the primary microscopic origin of the effect.
+Unlike conventional ferromagnetic exchange splitting, the resulting nonrelativistic spin polarization exhibits a symmetry-enforced momentum-dependent sign change in momentum space.
+Whether surface-induced inversion breaking alone is sufficient to generate a symmetry-dictated momentum-dependent spin polarization analogous to that of bulk altermagnets, or whether additional degeneracy-protecting symmetries remain operative at the surface, therefore remains an open question.

-In this Letter, we show that crystallographic symmetry breaking at antiferromagnetic surfaces, although necessary, is not sufficient to induce surface altermagnetism.
-Instead, a further degeneracy-protecting symmetry must be removed: the surface termination must break translation--time-reversal symmetry ($tT$), thereby inducing magnetic sublattice inequivalence between antiferromagnetically coupled surface moments.
-Using first-principles calculations combined with symmetry analysis, we demonstrate this mechanism for representative centrosymmetric collinear AFMs with \textit{G}-type magnetic order, including cubic L2$_1$-type Heuslers (V$_3$Al) and tetragonal 122 pnictides (BaMn$_2$Sb$_2$), and show that the same symmetry criterion applies broadly across distinct structural families of centrosymmetric AFMs.
-In all cases, the bulk ground state preserves $PT$ symmetry and exhibits strictly spin-degenerate electronic bands.